Azure/azure-kusto-labs/kafka-integration/distributed-mode/common/README.md

 Details for provisioning are [here](create-adx.md)

 # 7.0.
 Create an Azure Storage Account v2
 We will use this to download a public dataset and curate it.
-This public dataset - Chicago crimes data will be used in the hands on lab.<br>
+This public dataset - Chicago crimes data will be used in the hands on lab.
 Details for provisioning are [here](create-storage.md)

 # 8.0.
 Create an Azure Databricks Spark cluster, and import source code for publishing to Kafka
 We will use Azure Databricks to publish to Kafka.<br>